-Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions : - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
+Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert assumptions Has there been a change in accounting method in year?
 Accruals The Council will collate accruals of expenditure and income.
 Activity is accounted for in the financial year that it takes place not when money is paid or received.
 Reconciliation of purchase orders raised to goods received notes completed by finance team.
 Backing evidence for accruals made by individual managers are retained and reviewed.
 No Accruals for income and expenditure are principally based on known values.
 Where accruals have had to be estimated the latest available information has been used.
 Degree of uncertainty is usually low, although alternative estimates may be considered.
 No

-© 2014 Grant Thornton UK LLP.
+© 2015 Grant Thornton UK LLP.
 All rights reserved.